MarkBuffalo/lat-pulldown-guide/README.md

 # Titan to Rogue Monster Lite - Lat Pulldown Guide

-This guide explains how you can successfully install a Titan X-3 Lat Pulldown attachment on a rogue monster lite rack.
+This guide explains how you can successfully install a Titan X-3 Lat Pulldown attachment on a rogue rack.

 You may have noticed that the Titan rack attachments are 42" end-to-end, while most rogue monster lite racks are 43".
 How do you bridge the gap?